[ Skip Main Nav ]

 As a military spouse, you may be eligible for financial assistance that can help you pursue your degree.

-If you have questions about this program, keep in mind that the easiest, most efficient way to get your questions answered is to speak with an Enrollment Advisor.
+If you have questions about this program, keep in mind that the easiest, most efficient way to get your questions answered is to speak with an Enrollment Representative.